 Virginia Vallejo had exposed the hypocrisy of Colombia’s elite (which had been demonstrated by her own social exile), but in doing so endangered her own life.
 The U.S. Drug Enforcement Administration secreted her to the United States, which offered her political asylum, and is where she has remained ever since, fearful of the repercussions of returning to her homeland.

-Enjoy this look at Virginia Vallejo?
+Enjoy learning about Virginia Vallejo?
 Next, learn about what happened to Maria Victoria Henao, Pablo Escobar’s wife.
 Then read about Pablo Escobar’s death and the final phone call that brought him down.